 According to research by Salesforce, 73% of customers say one extraordinary experience with one company raises their expectations for engagement with other companies.
 The same report also shows 54% of customers believe companies need to “fundamentally transform” how they engage.

 Customer engagement can impact a company at multiple levels—brand image, market positioning, customer retention and revenue.
-Let’s take a comprehensive look at customer engagement and find out the latest tactics and tools companies are using to improve it.
+This article reviews the latest tactics and tools companies are using to improve customer engagement, including hyper-personalization, creating a comprehensive view of customers, and more.

 In this article you will learn: